-Last year was a difficult year for all UK residents, with no-one spared the devastating effects of the Covid pandemic.
-Lives were both personally and professionally impacted by lockdowns and strict covid regulations, with many finding it hard to recover since.
+Last year was a difficult year for all UK residents, with no one spared the devastating effects of the COVID pandemic.
+Lives were both personally and professionally impacted by lockdowns and strict COVID regulations, with many finding it hard to recover.

-The end result was that the house building industry saw a distinct decline during 2020, which was no surprise to anyone.
+The result was that the housebuilding industry saw a distinct decline during 2020, which was no surprise to anyone.

-Despite all the obvious obstacles, the housing development sector still achieved a respectable £37.8 billion in construction output over the course of 2020, however this is the lowest figure seen since 2016.
-This signified an annual decline in value for the first time since 2012, and a significant decrease of 21% in comparison to 2019.
+Despite all the obvious obstacles, the housing development sector still achieved a respectable £37.8 billion in construction output throughout 2020; however, this is the lowest figure seen since 2016.
+This signified an annual decline in value for the first time since 2012 and a significant decrease of 21% in comparison to 2019.

 When comparing these figures with previously recorded data, we can see that this annual dip is the only one recorded since 2010, which indicated a drop of 5% in 2012.
-Following this decline, the building industry succeeded in achieving an 11% annual growth average from 2010 to 2019 and despite the pandemic even managed an average annual growth rate of 8% by the end of the decade.
+Following this decline, the building industry succeeded in achieving an average annual growth rate of 11% from 2010 to 2019, and despite the pandemic, it even managed an average annual growth rate of 8% by the end of the decade.

 So, what can we expect for the future of the property development sector?

-2020 saw some improvement in respect of growth in the industry which is a positive sign for the future.
-The year saw 47,763 existing building firms which continues to grow at an average rate of 6% over the last ten years which is the highest level for this period on record.
+2020 saw some improvement in terms of growth in the industry, which is a positive sign for the future.
+The year saw 47,763 existing building firms, which continued to grow at an average rate of 6% over the last ten years, which is the highest level for this period on record.

-With more building businesses in existence, there are more jobs available in the sector.
-In figures, this is reported to be 230,000 in 2020 which is 3.5% increase from 2019 and the highest level recorded for the last ten years.
+With more businesses in existence, there are more jobs available in the sector.
+In figures, this is reported to be 230,000 in 2020, which is a 3.5% increase from 2019 and the highest level recorded for the last ten years.